MicrosoftDocs/power-automate-docs/articles/dataverse/cloud-flow-run-metadata.md

 > [!IMPORTANT]
 >- This is a preview feature.
 >- Preview features aren’t meant for production use and might have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.
->- This feature is in the process of rolling out, and might not be available in your region yet.
+>- This feature is in the process of rolling out and is not available in the sovereign clouds region yet.

 ## Cloud flow run elements